Kananaskis Country

 • Be aware of avalanche conditions.
 Current conditions can be found at Avalanche Canada

-• Be bear aware and practice wildlife safety.
+• Be Wildlife Aware.
 Travel in groups, make noise on the trail, and keep pets on leash.
 Carrying bear spray and knowing how to use it is highly recommended, even in winter.

 • Caution is advised for natural hazards such as downed trees, washouts and missing bridges.
 Route-finding may be necessary.